StadGent/fractal_styleguide_gent-base/docs/03-folder-structure.md

 - `Molecules` Contains components that are a collection of atoms.
 - `Organisms` Contains collections of molecules and atoms.
 - `Templates` Give you an overview of the styleguide through the use of pages.
+- `Layouts` Give tangible layouts as examples on how certain pages types should be build.